chef/chef-web-docs/chef_master/source/resource_file.rst

         verify 'nginx -t -c %{path}'
       end

+   In this example, the ``%{path}`` portion of this command is expanded to the temporary location where a copy of the file to be created exists.
+This will use Nginx's syntax checking feature to ensure the file is a valid Nginx configuration file before writing the file.
+An error will be raised if the executed command returns a non-zero exit status code.

-   .. warning:: For releases of the chef-client prior to 12.5 (chef-client 12.4 and earlier) the correct syntax is:
+   .. warning:: For releases of the Chef Client prior to 12.5 (Chef Client 12.4 and earlier), the correct syntax is:

       .. code-block:: ruby